eosnetworkfoundation/docsgen/README.md

-# Automated Documentation #
+# DocsGen

-Scripts to generate Web Documentation Portal.
-Goal of this project is create a single documentation portal linking together documentation across the EOS Network's code repositories.
-This portal will make an effort to make it easy to build and maintain EOS projects.
+DocsGen is the tool used to build the EOS documentation.
+It consists of a set of scripts and configuration files to generate the EOS Web Documentation Portal.
+The goal of this project is to create a single web portal linking together documentation across the EOS Network code repositories.
+This portal will make an effort to make it easy to build and maintain EOS projects, according to the following objectives:
 * Single place EOS documentation
 * Unified presentation of documentation
 * Single navigation hierarchy covering documentation